aureliojargas/txt2regex/tests/features.md

 - `^` must not be the first char, otherwise it would mean a negated list
 - `-` must not be between two other chars, otherwise it would mean a range.
-  - FIXME: txt2regex currently always move it to end, even if it is the first char (which is a valid position to be a literal).
 - `]` must be the very first char, otherwise it would end the list prematurely.
 - `[` is not special since the list is already opened, nothing to be done in this case.